For the better understanding and use of the Material Safety Data Sheet(MSDS), some terms are explained below:

 It is that temperature at which a liquid material freezes and becomes solid.
 This information is useful for storage and handling purpose.

 - Vapour Pressure:

-It is the pressure (mm of Hg) upon atmosphere of the vapour of a material at a fixed temperature (e.g. 20 degree centigrade).
-Higher vapour pressure indicate higher concentration and therefore higher hazard due to fire or inhalation.
+It is the pressure (mm of Hg) upon the atmosphere of the vapor of a material at a fixed temperature (e.g. 20 degree centigrade).
+Higher vapor pressure indicates higher concentration and therefore higher hazard due to fire or inhalation.

 pH 0 – 2 Strong Acid